 The Nisqually Park at Yelm Powerhouse to 6th Avenue reach is approximately 9 miles in length and can take between 4-6 hours.
 (Note: Check the American Whitewater website for up-to-date information about water flows, skills required and suitable water craft.)

 This reach features scenic views and calm water through residential areas, forested areas and agricultural lands.
 Wildlife such as eagles, salmon and even sea lions can be spotted along this stretch.
-Because this area is surrounded by the Nisqually Reservation, Joint Base Lewis-McChord (JBLM) and private lands, be sure to stay in your watercraft until you have reached the 6th Ave access point.
-The 6th Ave access point is owned and operated by Washington Department of Fish and Wildlife.
+Because this area is surrounded by the Nisqually Reservation, Joint Base Lewis-McChord (JBLM) and private lands, be sure to stay in your watercraft until you have reached the 6th Avenue access point.
+The 6th Avenue access point is owned and operated by Washington Department of Fish and Wildlife.
 It offers an easy take-out location, although there is no ramp leading directly to the river.
 Boaters can park nearby and drag their gear less than 50 feet from the river to their vehicles.
 A significant amount of wood can accumulate against the shore, limiting the number of places that rafts could safely take-out if it is not removed from time to time.

 Put-in at Nisqually Park at Yelm Powerhouse (river left, approx. River Mile 12.5), which is owned and operated by the City of Centralia.